UCLAdeepvision/CS269-surveys-2022spring/_posts/2022-05-16-module09-Explainable-ML-CAM.md

 ---
 layout: post
 comments: true
-title: "Module 9: Explainable ML"
+title: "Module 9: Explainable ML - Topic: Class Activation Mapping and its Variants"
-author: Authors
+authors: Zi-Yi Dou, Sicheng Jiang
-date: 2021-05-16
+date: 2022-06-08
 ---

-> Explainable ML (or XAI) attempts to bridge the gap between the black-box nature of machine learning models and human understanding.
-The goal is to explain the behavior of models in a human-understandable manner.
-It is a crucial for applying the ML models with superior performance into critical applications such as medical or financial domains.
-It functions as a sanity check for whether the models behave as we humans expect them to and helps gain trust from human users, as well as debug the models for underlying biases.
+> While neural networks demonstrate impressive performance across tasks, they make predictions in a black-box way that is hard for humans to understand.
+To alleviate the issue, researchers have proposed several ways of interpreting the behaviors of neural networks.
+In this survey, we focus on class activation mapping and its variants, which are popular model interpretation techniques and allow us to visualize the decision process of neural networks and ease up debugging.

 <!--more-->
 {: class="table-of-content"}